jaykay0408/Auto-Car-Data-Mining/README.md

     ```

 ### Model 2: Creating Training Model for Traffic Signs using Google Colab (MobileNet V2 classifier for the Edge TPU)
 To create training model for traffic signs, use Colab for MobileNet V2 classifier for the Edge TPU.
-You can use the same dataset created in Phase 4-1.
+You can use the same dataset created in Model 1.
 -   Start Terminal, picar3 virtual environment, and go to a directory
     ```
     $ workon picar3